 Artificial intelligence has been with us for some time now.
 And while there is impressive technology already available for big business, what about the little guys?

 We asked supply chain analysts and business leaders how artificial intelligence (AI) is being used by small to medium-size enterprises.
-This is the first in our 2-part AI in Parcel & Freight series.
+This is the first in our 2-part AI in Parcel & Freight series (see our second post here).

 At its core, AI is software that can solve specific tasks much more quickly than people, performing actions efficiently and effectively and gathering valuable insights along the way.